Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Macdonald difference operators

-In what follows, we define Macdonald difference operators for a set of variables $\{x_1,\ldots ,x_n\}$ and observe that they satisfy similar eigen relations for some specific eigenvalues. \bd For any $q\in \CC$ and $1\leq i\leq n$, define the \emph{shift operators} $T_{q,i}$ by
+It was observed in \cite{Mac15} that Macdonald difference operators are diagonalized by the Schur polynomials.
+In what follows, we introduce Macdonald difference operators for a finite set of variables $X=\{x_1,\dots ,x_n\}$ and discuss its properties. \bd For any $q\in \CC$ and $1\leq i\leq n$, define the \emph{shift operators} $T_{q,i}$ by

-For any subset $I\subset \{1,\ldots ,n\}$, define
+For any subset $I\subset \{1,\dots ,n\}$, define

-Now, for $r=1,2,\ldots , n$ define the \emph{Macdonald $(q,t)$-difference operators} as
+Now, for $r=1,2,\dots , n$ define the \emph{Macdonald $(q,t)$-difference operators} as